Katelynn MarfousiKM

 The story?
 Endless futuristic progress is exhausting.
 New and constant updates can leave us feeling fatigued and can even impact our children and their play.
 It's something most of us feel in our gut at one point or another, and can empathise with without the need for over-explaining.
 The ad just works.

-Nostalgia is a powerful storytelling tool, and can be extra effective when your product isn't straight out of Silicon Valley.
+Nostalgia is a powerful digital storytelling tool, and can be extra effective when your product isn't straight out of Silicon Valley.

 Brand storytelling example #6 Goodr's About Us page